-Here’s what to look forward to, and to fear, in the next evolution of the internet.
+Here’s what to look Forward to, and to Fear, in the next Evolution of the Global Internet.

 Early enthusiasts envisioned the internet as a free and open space for exchanging information and innovation was perhaps just a dream.

 However, as the internet (and the world wide web built on top of it) started to gather momentum, that optimistic viewpoint was pushed to the side, by more powerful forces, mostly do to money and power.

 A report from the influential Council on Foreign Relations warns, “The era of the global internet is over.“

 Washington has worked closely over the last three decades with the private sector and allies to promote a vision of a global, open, secure, and interoperable internet, but the reality of cyberspace is now starkly different.”

 “The internet is more fragmented, less free, and more dangerous.”